 Once that was done, all I had to do was cut the vegetables up, place them on the sheet pan with the pork loins and roast.
 How did it turn out?
 Delicious!
 My husband thought it was tender, moist and loved the flavor.
 Believe me, if hubby gives his approval, you know it must be good.

 This makes quite a bit of pork, enough for 6-8 people, so you know you’ll have some leftovers.
 What to do with these leftovers?
-BBQ pork sandwiches/sliders come to mind, or BBQ pork pizza or, and this one I’m just experimenting with tonight, pork enchiladas.
-If it turns out awesome I’ll be sure to pass on the recipe.
+BBQ pork sandwiches/sliders come to mind, or BBQ pork pizza or maybe some delicious pork enchiladas.
+It really is a meal that keeps on giving!

 I hope you like this sheet pan dinner.
 There’ll be more of these dinners in the future since they are not only easy, and have little clean up, but they’re healthy too!
 How can you argue with that?!